kachan1208/hello-world/twilio.md

 ## Step 6: Decrypt Data and Verify Signature
 Now let's decrypt the data, then verify that they came from the correct, expected sender.
+You can learn about receiving messages using Twilio [here](https://www.twilio.com/docs/chat/channels#get-the-most-recent-messages-from-a-channel).

 `eThree.decrypt(data, publicKey)` decrypts the data using the recipient's private key (remember that the sender looked up the recipient's public key and encrypted the message so that only the recipient's corresponding private key could decrypt the message).
 It also verifies the authenticity of the decrypted data with the publicKey parameter, by confirming that the public key on the message signature is the public key of the expected sender.